-Chain-of-custody and other data-sharing systems and initiatives can help improve transparency about the materials used in electronics and the chemicals and processes used to manufacture those materials.
-Manufacturers and suppliers can work together to create and implement solutions to common challenges related to materials in electronics such as energy requirements to produce them, potentially hazardous chemicals used in manufacturing, and efficient exchange of information across the supply chain.
+Chain-of-custody and other data-sharing systems and initiatives can help improve transparency concerning the chemicals and materials used in electronics components.
+Manufacturers and suppliers can work together to find safer chemicals and more sustainable materials.

 Use of Resources